pmbstyle/Alice/README.md

   - **Thoughts:** Past conversation fragments embedded in a local Hnswlib vector database for quick context inspiration.
   - **Memories:** Long-term structured facts stored in a local database, retrievable on demand via memory tools.
+  - **Summarization** Past messages are automatically summirizing and serving to Alice to have context from previous conversations and longer context awareness.

 - 🎞️ **Animated assistant appearance**